top of page

 When a person gets charged with a crime in Ontario, one of these things will happen:

 1. The officer may let you go with an order to appear in court.
-They may require you sign an "undertaking", which is an agreement to follow certain rules
+They may require you sign an "undertaking", which is an agreement to follow certain rules.

 2. The officer may hold you at the police station for a bail hearing.

+A bail hearing is an appearance before a court to decide whether to release you, or remand you to custody until the charges are resolved.
 You have the right to appear before a court within 24 hours of your arrest wherever it is possible to do so.
 If there was a large number of arrests, or you are arrested on a weekend where court only runs Monday to Friday, this may not be possible.
 Appearing in court does not guarantee that the court will have time to run your bail hearing the same day.
 You might get temporarily sent back to a detention centre to await your bail hearing.

 You will have a chance to speak with a lawyer (your own private lawyer, or a free duty counsel lawyer) before your bail hearing.
 It can be beneficial to let your lawyer know whether you are Indigenous, Metis, or Inuit.
 Sometimes they can make special arguments or access additional programs to have you released from jail.

+Those who are disabled and racialized are less likely to be given a warning or released from the police station, which makes them more likely to appear in bail court.
 In bail court, those who are racialized and disabled are less likely to successfully make bail than those who are white or not disabled.
 When they do make bail, they are more likely to be subject to harsher bail conditions, some of which may set the individual up for a breach of conditions.

 A breach of bail will result in additional charges and a section 524 Reverse Onus Bail Hearing, where the crown withdraws your previous bail and you must now prove to the court why you should be released, versus the first time when the court had to prove why you should be kept.
-Section 524 Bail Hearings can be hard to win for anyone - but moreso if you are racialized or disabled.
+Section 524 Bail Hearings can be hard to win for anyone - but more so if you are racialized or disabled.
+This makes it especially important to try your best to avoid being caught breaching bail when you are racialized or disabled.

 • Being remanded to custody while you await a bed in a psychiatric institution